AGENT: Rudie Swanepoel. Tel Nr: +2782 353 3448 E-mail: firstname.lastname@example.org alternatively email@example.com

 Due to the sensitivity of this game farm, certain detail and information will only be made available by the Seller to the Purchaser.
 Tax, transfer duty considerations etc. will in all likelihood dictate the best methodology

-The asking price for the fixed assets including the land is:
+The property can be bought as a whole or per title deed.
+The asking price for the fixed assets including the land is as follows:

 (The prices quoted in US $ and EUR € are subject to the exchange rate of the Botswana Currency)

 The Seller’s synopsis of the various properties below is as follows:

 4 433 Ha. - price P 16 million